 Deferred charges represent leasing commissions paid when the Properties are leased and upon the negotiated extension of a lease.
 Leasing commissions are capitalized and amortized over the term of the lease.
-As of December 31, 2021 and 2020, accumulated amortization amounted to \$143,145 and \$102,841, respectively.
+As of December 31, 2022 and 2021, accumulated amortization amounted to \$82,703 and \$143,145, respectively.
+Fully amortized commissions of \$102,357 were removed from the balance sheet at the end of 2022.